howtoprogram/Java-Examples/Java-RESTful-Client-Example/README.md

 The **BookRepositoryImplRaw.java** includes all raw examples which we create content as XML, JSON and postto RESTful WS The **BookRepositoryImplJackson.java** includes all raw examples which we use Jackson to convert objects to XML, JSON before sending RESTful WS
 The **BookRepositoryImplSpring.java** includes all raw examples about creating RESTful Client With Spring RestTemplate.
+The **BookRepositoryImplApacheHttpClient.java** includes all raw examples about creating RESTful Client With Apache Httpcomponents

 Source code are described:
 ###[Simple Java RESTful Web Service Clients](http://howtoprogram.xyz/2016/07/02/java-restful-web-service-clients/)